agmenc/planet7/README.md

 **Laziness:**

 All structure and filtering operations are lazy.
-Aside from the header, the datasource is only read when the Csv is exported, or you iterate through the Csv.rows iterator.
+Aside from the header row, the datasource is only read when the Csv is exported, or you iterate through the Csv.rows iterator.

 **Timers:**